GeoPlatform/node-gpoauth/README.md

 ## Events
 ---
 The following events are emitted from the module that allow the hosting Application to respond to IDP events.
 See the Usage section for an example of seting up an event handler.
-Avaliable events are listed below
+Avaliable events are:

 > ## unauthorizedRequest (required)
 > This event is called with an unauthorized request is made to your application.
 It will only be called in the event that the client (browser) making the request does not have a valid JWT.
 Depending on how your application is set up you may want to filter only some requests.
 For example, if your application servers both static assets as well as an API you will only want to limit access to the API.
 You application is required to implement a handler for this event.
 If there is no registered event handler for this event node-gpoauth will throw and error.